 What if Yuki were a typical American actress/singer?
 By her mid-twenties she would be too skanky with the stink of a series of celebrity boyfriends.
 Hey you Jerkwads — hands off Yuki!!! … Yuki’s karma is pure.
 In fact, her name means “snow”!

 She is so incredibly sweet, I love her face and her personality.
-Yuki will still be a virgin … we will meet … and since she just graduated (I’m not sure what year this fantasy is) she will now be free to pursue romance – with me.
+We will meet someday … Yuki will still be a virgin … we will meet … and since she would have recently graduated AKB, (I’m not sure what year this fantasy is) she will now be free to pursue romance – with me.
 And the best thing?
 She has never had a boyfriend before.

 There is something special about that.

-Me, the young, newly famous film actor/director will marry Yukirin and we will be happy ever after!
+Me, the young, newly famous inventor/singer/film actor/director will marry Yukirin … and we will be happy ever after!

 OF COURSE IT IS STUPID!!!
 What mashugana goyim thinks that way?

-Fueling this fantasy is good for marketing however.
-Male fans might care less, and thus spend less — if Idols were just regular singers.
+Fueling this unspoken fantasy is good for marketing however.
+Male fans might care less, and thus spend less — if Idols were just regular singers with regular lives.
 Those would be some foolish fantasies for a guy to have.

-But ask yourself: Aren’t your unspoken, everyday fleeting fantasies also just a little bit foolish?
+But ask yourself: Aren’t your own unspoken, everyday fleeting fantasies also just a little bit foolish?
+Ask around.

 Still, this is NOT my argument in favor of the rule however.
 I will get to my reasons later.

-A good number of the “No Dating” critics are American, often lady writers coming from the “sophomore political science major” school of thought.
+A good number of the “No Dating” critics are American, most often lady writers coming from the “sophomore political science major” school of thought.
 Nothing against them, I have known many in college, but they are not exactly the open-minded type.
+They are “liberal” but only if you agree with them.
 I may have fallen asleep in my beer a few times.
 To them, the “No Dating” rule is another example of the “patriarchal society” that Japan has, and “the women are being exploited by this”, wanka, wanka, wanka, etc.

 Actually, these writers should wake up to the fact that in this case it is the young Idols who are in the power position.
 The late American comic Richard Pryor used to tell a story of growing up in his old neighborhood where the girls had the attitude (Pryor using his sing-songy voice): “I’ve got the pussy, and you can’t have any …”.
 Similarly, the Idol has the upper hand in this fan hierarchy.
 The no-dating rule puts the Idol in control, not the fan.
 Odd that so many cannot see that.